imagej/imagej.github.io/_pages/plugins/3d-viewer/user-faqs.md

 -   [\#How to apply a specific transformation to a 3D object](#how-to-apply-a-specific-transformation-to-a-3d-object)
 -   [\#How to set a specific transformation for a 3D object](#how-to-set-a-specific-transformation-for-a-3d-object)

 Now such a transformed object can be exported to a stack image again.
-To do so, click on -&gt;Transformation-&gt;Export transformed image.
+To do so, click on {% include bc path="Transformation|Export transformed image" %}.
 The resulting stack image can of course also be saved via ImageJ's 'Save as' commands.
 [Top](#top)

 ## Point Lists